Rationale & Ethos

 Mathematics is a creative and highly inter-connected discipline that has been developed over centuries, providing the solution to some of history’s most intriguing problems.
 It is essential to everyday life, critical to science, technology and engineering, and necessary for financial literacy and most forms of employment.
 A high-quality mathematics education therefore provides: a foundation for understanding the world; the ability to reason mathematically; the resilience required for problem-solving; an appreciation of the beauty and power of mathematics and a sense of enjoyment and curiosity about the subject.

 At Old Town Primary School, we believe that the foundation of mathematical success is nurturing confidence, resilience and enjoyment in this essential subject.
-We strive to enable all pupils to make good progress through a balance of fluency, reasoning and problem-solving in every mathematics lesson.
+We strive to enable all pupils to make good progress through a balance of varied fluency, reasoning and problem-solving in mathematics lessons.
 As a school we adopt a mastery ethos throughout the key stages (EYFS-Y6) which is demonstrated by the following key points:

 *These ideals do not mean that pupils will never encounter difficulties but children’s work is assessed daily to judge when additional support may be required.
 Once a misconception or gap has been identified, teacher-planned support is immediately put in place.
 Extra teaching, modelling and explanation are judged to be the most time-efficient and impactful methods for securing good mathematical understanding for all children.

 Planning & Resources

 We use White Rose Maths long term plans for each Class (EYFS & Y1 – Class 1; Y2&3 – Class 2; Y4&5 – Class 3; Y6 – Class 4).
 These plans are based on the mastery principle of securing number first and foremost but maintaining an appropriate balance of shape, space, measure, statistics and handling data alongside.
 They also allow for several weeks per topic to deepen children’s understanding.
 To support the effective delivery of the long-term plans, all teachers use White Rose Maths tasks as core resources which provide high-quality varied fluency, reasoning and problem-solving opportunities for each of the statutory objectives in the National Curriculum.